 Benefits include eligibility to join the Local Government Pension Scheme (LGPS).

 Income figures are intended as a guide only.

-The majority of jobs in local authorities normally work to a 9am to 5pm, 35 to 40-hour week, Monday to Friday.
-However, many local authorities offer a number of different ways of flexible working, including flexi-time, part-time working, job share, reduced or compressed hours, and working from home.
+You'll usually work 35 to 40 hours per week, Monday to Friday, 9am to 5pm.
+However, many roles offer ways of flexible working, including flexi-time, part-time working, job sharing, reduced or compressed hours, and working from home.